 Why feed your baby store bought arrowroot biscuits when you can make them at home?
 This recipe from Healthy Mama Info is vegan and uses arrowroot which is non-allergenic and may help soothe an achy tummy.
 Arrowroot also makes biscuits hard and perfect for babies to gnaw on.

 These cookies from Smart Nutrition are good enough for the whole family, in my opinion!
 Substitute the molasses in the recipe with grated jaggery to make life easier and get rid of the baking soda completely.
 This recipe yields quite a lot of cookies, so you may want to halve it when making it for your baby.

-We’re all for feeding babies dry fruit, considering how nutritionally rich they are!
-That’s why we love these banana date teething rusks from Little Lunching!
-If you can’t find Brazil nuts, you can also use some dry fruit powder instead.
+We’re all for feeding babies dates, considering how nutritionally rich they are!
+That’s why we love these banana date teething rusks from masandpas!
+You can also use dry fruit powder to make it most nutritious.
 The dates offer not just sweetness, but loads of nutrients too, making this recipe a must try!

 Teething biscuits take some time to bake, since you need them to be hard enough to withstand your baby’s gnawing.
 If they’re too soft and break easily, they don’t serve their purpose!
 With so many healthy options for healthy teething biscuit recipes for babies, you can be sure that you and your baby have a safe, yummy and nutritious journey together!

 If your baby has recently started on solids, you might also be wondering what kind of feeding chair is best for your baby.
 Check out our detailed post – High Chair Vs Booster Seat: Your Ultimate Guide to Buying a Feeding Chair.